 You must read the instructions below prior to making an appointment!
 Please print this page for your reference.

->If you want to make an appointment for a minor applicant (under 18), please visit “Passports/ID Cards for Minors” for instructions and to make an appointment through our online booking system.
+>If you want to make an appointment for a minor applicant (under 18), please visit “Passports/ID Cards for Minors” for instructions.

 >Each applicant must complete the form "Verification of Swedish Citizenship/Prövning av svenskt medborgarskap" - see link to the right.

 Please note that if you come to your appointment without the required information, we will be unable to process your passport application, and you will need to schedule a new appointment.

 1) Please print, complete and sign the form “Verification of Swedish Citizenship/Prövning av svenskt medborgarskap (see link to the right).
 This form is available in Swedish and English.
 You must print and bring the completed and signed form to your appointment!
 All applicants must complete this form - no exceptions!